hsturkyilmaz/react-weather-app/README.md

 ## API Key

-In order for the application to work, you need to write the API key you got from https://openweathermap.org/ by creating an .env file in the project main index.
+In order for the application to work, you need to write the API key you got from https://openweathermap.org/ by creating an ".env" file in the project main index.

 ## Available Scripts